mit-mahi/versioned_indexer/README.md

 # Memory-Efficient Versioned File Indexer

 A command-line C++ program that processes large text files using a fixed-size buffer and builds a word-level index to support analytical queries.
+This project was built as part of the course CS253.

 ## How to Compile